-'''

 --format=compatibility

-'''

-Using one of these options, you can choose whether the output from GNU size resembles output from System V size (using '-A', or '--format=sysv'), or Berkeley size (using '-B', or '--format=berkeley').
+Using one of these options, you can choose whether the output from GNU size resembles output from System V size (using -A, or --format=sysv), or Berkeley size (using -B, or --format=berkeley).
 The default is the one-line format similar to Berkeley's.
+Alternatively, you can choose the GNU format output (using -G, or --format=gnu), this is similar to Berkeley's output format, but sizes are counted differently.